mariuszwoda/w2p-api/README.md

 ## Future Improvements

-See [Future Improvements](src/main/resources/docs/future-improvements.md) for a roadmap of planned enhancements.
+See [Improvement Plan](docs/improvement-plan.md) for a roadmap of planned enhancements.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.